Pennyr/casino/README.md

-# casino-fe
+# Casino
-Creating a frontend for a generic casino test
+This project will be the building of an open source casino platform.

+---